Up to $30,000 may be requested

 Grants have a maximum value of $30,000 (although applicants may request and panels charged with assessing applications may award lesser amounts) and do not require matching contributions.

-Applications are accepted from Minnesota or New York City-based early career film directors who have already completed and released at least two works with a combined significant length.
+Applications are accepted from Minnesota or New York City-based early career film directors who have already completed and released at least two works.
 Applicants provide:

 - multiple work samples reflecting completed directing work

 - a sample of a work in progress (if relevant)

 - and answers to various narrative questions about the film project

 These materials are reviewed by panels of film/video/digital experts, who recommend grantees to the Jerome Board of Directors, which must approve any and all grants made.